lzim/teampsd/resources/training_guides/mtl_how_facilitate/mtl_demo_admin/mtl_demo_webmaster.md

    a.
 The length of “Remaining Days to Expired” of any user can be adjusted in this section; *However, the field cannot be adjusted once it has passed the expiration date.*
    b.
 Any demo user with unexpired access can be assigned a course code. *A course code must be registered in the course_code.xlsx spreadsheet in the Dynamic Data folder in Epicenter.*
    c.
 A list of Demo users can be exported to a spreadsheet using the “Export” button.
    d.
 Any number of users can be selected and deleted from the record.
+   e.
+Before a user can re-register, **they must be deleted as an End User in Epicenter.**

 ![](https://github.com/lzim/teampsd/blob/master/resources/training_guides/mtl_how_facilitate/graphics/WM1-8.png)
 WM1-8